 – Hakuin Zenji

 For thirty years, small groups of people have been practicing the way of the Buddha here in Anchorage.
-We have carried our practice into our daily lives as we have cleaned creeks, visited prisoners, celebrated Buddha’s birthday and enlightenment, held services and activities for children, organized interfaith potlucks, and sat with the dying and chanted for the dead.
+We have carried our practice into our daily lives as we have cleaned creeks, visited prisoners, celebrated Buddha’s birthday and enlightenment, held services and activities for children, organized interfaith potlucks, sat with the dying, and chanted for the dead.

 The current head priest of the community is Genmyo Zeedyk.
 She joined us in January 2012.